10 Most Overused Words On LinkedIn Profiles

-For the third year in a row, the top ten most overused words on LinkedIn profiles have been announced.
-And, for the third year in a row, I'm not shocked to see all ten words break the basic rule of personal branding: stay objective.
+Recently, the top 10 most overused words on LinkedIn profiles were announced.
+And I'm not shocked to see that all 10 words break the basic rule of personal branding: stay objective.

 Opinions Of Your Skills Don’t Belong On LinkedIn

-The ten words, as seen on this infographic, are subjective.
-Meaning, if you use them, you are stating an opinion of yourself.
+The 10 most overused words on LinkedIn are subjective.
+Meaning that if you use them, you are stating an opinion of yourself.
 Take a look:

-The problem with using these words is, while you think it’s okay to talk about yourself in this way, the reader of your profile gets the mistaken impression that you think you are, “all that and a bag of chips.”
+The problem with using these words is that, while you think it’s okay to talk about yourself in this way, the reader of your profile (aka a recruiter or hiring manager) gets the mistaken impression that you think you are “all that and a bag of chips.”

 Solution: List Accomplishments